anthonyjn08/the-recipe-hotspot/README.md

 **Supporting Frameworks and Technologies**

-* [Django](https://www.djangoproject.com/) - The base of the project, used for logins, views, forms among other things.
+* [Django](https://www.djangoproject.com/) - The base of the project, used for logins, views, forms amongst other things.
 * [Bootstrap](https://getbootstrap.com/) - used for website design and responsiveness.
 * [Cloudinary](https://cloudinary.com/) - used for hosting all the images on the website.
 * [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - used to format forms across the site.